 With these roles, Ingrid also embraces a development model of supervision where she aims to support the supervisee in the process of moving toward competence via stages.

 The process of clinical development, administrative finesse, and change will in many ways, be unique to the supervisee’s particular situation.

 Ingrid’s extensive experience in treating couples and individual adults provides great support to those counselors in training that are hoping to gain more experience and increase their knowledge in working with couples and relational issues.

-Supervision that Ingrid Ponciano, LCMFT offers is consistent with the ethical standards set forth by: The Maryland Board of Professional Counseling, the American Counseling Association, and National Board of Certified Counselors.
+The supervision Ingrid offers is consistent with the ethical standards set forth by The Maryland Board of Professional Counseling, the American Counseling Association, and the National Board of Certified Counselors.